 The Biblical Studies track provides in-depth study and training in the academic fields of Bible and Theology.
-This may be taken in either the B.S. or the Th.B., but not in both degrees.

 The Intercultural Studies (Missions) track uses an interdisciplinary approach.
 That means you will get the best courses from several different departments.
 You will receive training on cultural sensitivity and understanding, cross-cultural adaptation and language learning, as well as intercultural communication theory and experience.